 ◊ Slice onion very thinly along the grain, place in a small bowl and sprinkle with 1/8 tsp salt.
 Add cold tap water to cover generously.
 Let sit for 10 minutes.
 (This process is to drain the liquid and pungent smell out of the onion.)

 ◊ With hands, tightly squeeze out the liquid from the cucumber slices and add them to the mixing bowl.
 In a sieve, drain and rinse the marinated onion slices well.
 With hands, tightly squeeze out liquid and add to the mixing bowl.
+(To avoid the salad becoming soggy, it is very crucial to squeeze all liquids out of both cucumber slices and onion slices.
+Use firm paper towel if needed to squeeze out more of the liquid).
 Add the cut ham to the mixing bowl.
 Add Japanese mayonnaise and karashi mustard and mix well.

 ◊ Coarsely chop the boiled eggs and add to the mixing bowl, and gently/briefly combine.
 Cover the bowl and place in the refrigerator to chill until ready to serve.